Ho ho ho! Washington DC sends Zuckerberg a sueball-shaped present

 Suit claims Facebook misrepresented data-sharing, misled users with confusing privacy settings

-The lawsuit comes just days after a damning report from the New York Times that claimed more than 150 firms had special access to users' data, including messages and friends' info, as recently as this year.
+The lawsuit, filed in the US capital, comes just days after a damning report from the New York Times that claimed more than 150 firms had special access to users' data, including messages and friends' info, as recently as this year.

-"Facebook failed to protect the privacy of its users and deceived them about who had access to their data and how it was used," said Attorney General Karl Racine.
+"Facebook failed to protect the privacy of its users and deceived them about who had access to their data and how it was used," said District of Columbia Attorney General Karl Racine.

 "Facebook put users at risk of manipulation by allowing companies like Cambridge Analytica and other third-party applications to collect personal data without users' permission."

 He said the lawsuit, which is seeking an injunction against the firm as well as cash for consumers, penalties, and costs, was "about making Facebook live up to its promise to protect its users' privacy".

 The sueball centres on the Facebook user data sucked up by Aleksandr Kogan's app and sold on to Cambridge Analytica to use for political profiling ahead of the 2016 presidential election.
 More than 340,000 consumers in the district were affected.

 Dear Santa, all I want for Christmas is: 1.
 More ad revenue, and 2.
 Good PR.
 Lots of love – Mark, aged 34½READ MORE